Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

-We perform the same calculations as in Section \ref{sec:fulsample}, but this time we select the top 10\% of the samples in terms of mass from the entire sample, resulting in a sample size of $N_s = 241,330$.
-The number density is $n_s = 1.12\times 10^{-3} \text{ Mpc}^{-3} h^3$.
-High-mass halos tend to exhibit higher clustering than low-mass halos.
-Therefore, the power spectrum amplitudes are no longer the same as those obtained in Section \ref{sec:fulsample}.
-The large power spectrum amplitude of this sample makes the shot noise less important.
-However, the corresponding shot noise term $\frac{1}{N}$ unavoidably amplifies as the average number density decreases, resulting in larger fluctuations on top of the power spectrum.
+We first select the top 10\% of the samples in terms of mass from the entire halo sample, resulting in a sample size of $N_s = 241,330$.
+The number density is same as the dark matter sample in Figure~\ref{fig:10percent_dm}, $n_s = 1.12\times 10^{-3} \text{ Mpc}^{-3} h^3$.
+High-mass halos tend to exhibit higher clustering than dark matter.
+Therefore, the power spectrum amplitude is boosted.
+The large power spectrum amplitude of this sample makes the shot noise less important than the dark matter sample with the same sample size.
 The results are shown in Figure~\ref{fig:10percent_inorder}.